severdia/shakespeare-obsidian/scripts_source/markdown/Much Ado About Nothing/Act 1, Scene 1.md

 ==75==I would scarce trust myself, though I had sworn the contrary, if Hero would be my wife.

 **BENE.**
 ==76==Is’t come to this?
 In faith, hath not the world one man but he will wear his cap with suspicion?
 Shall I never see a bachelor of threescore again?
-Go to, i’ faith, and thou wilt needs thrust thy neck into a yoke, wear the print of it, and sigh away Sundays.
+Go to, i’faith, and thou wilt needs thrust thy neck into a yoke, wear the print of it, and sigh away Sundays.
 Look, Don Pedro is return’d to seek you.

 *Enter Don Pedro.*